Stanstead College: Athletics

 Involvement in the athletics program is mandatory in all three terms for all students, in accordance with their age, ability and interests.
 The teams of Stanstead College are called the Spartans.
 Despite being a small school, Stanstead College fields a number of interscholastic teams and has achieved success at the regional, provincial and national level.
 Fall sports offered include ice hockey, soccer, cross-country running, ultimate frisbee, co-ed volleyball, badminton, and outdoor pursuits.
 Winter sports include ice hockey, basketball, squash, curling, skiing and yoga, girls' volleyball, and swimming.
 Spring sports include rugby, lacrosse, tennis, softball, golf, badminton, volleyball, and track.

 In 2014, the senior girls' soccer team won the school's first-ever Canadian Accredited Independent Schools (CAIS) national tournament title at Bishop's College School.

 The senior boys' basketball team won three consecutive Visser Provincial Basketball Tournaments in 2014, 2015, and 2016.
 The senior girls' basketball team won the MacLeod Provincial Basketball Tournament for the first time ever in 2017, repeating in 2018 and 2019.

 Ice hockey

 The school also operates an elite varsity ice hockey program for boys and girls.
 Unique among the other sports at Stanstead College, varsity ice hockey spans two terms, both fall and winter.
-The boys compete in the Midwest Prep Hockey League (MPHL) and the girls compete in the North American Prep Hockey Association – winning their league and playoff championships in 2016, 2017, 2018, 2019 and 2020 – and in the Junior Women's Hockey League (JWHL).
+The boys compete in the Canadian Prep School Hockey Association (CPSHA) - winning their league and playoff championships in 2022 and 2024 - as well as the Canadian Sport School Hockey League (CSSHL).
+The girls competed in the North American Prep Hockey Association – winning their league and playoff championships in 2016, 2017, 2018, 2019 and 2020 – and now play in the Junior Women's Hockey League (JWHL).
+The school also hosts competitive boys and girls prep teams as well as U15 and U18 teams.

 At the 2012 NHL Entry Draft, Stanstead College senior Mark Jankowski was drafted in the first round, 21st overall, by the Calgary Flames.
 Czech women's national ice hockey team player Michaela Pejzlová attended Stanstead College for two years, during 2014 to 2016.